conradwt/metallb-test/README.md

     cd metallb-test
     ```

-4.  locate the address pool
+4.  locate the subnet

     ```zsh
-    docker network inspect minikube
+    docker network inspect metallb-test | jq '.[0].IPAM.Config[0]["Subnet"]'
     ```

-    Note: grab the Subnet value from the first config block and it should
+    Note: This grabs the Subnet value from the first config block and it should
     look something like the following:

     ```json